-Animal Welfare Institute Scholarship
+Animal Welfare Institute Scholarship \$2,000

 The Animal Welfare Institute Scholarship is open to seniors in high school who have demonstrated a commitment to animal welfare through volunteer work and/or advocacy and intend to pursue a career that will ultimately reduce animal suffering.
 Students who are seniors in high school during the application window for this year's application process will be considered and must attend a high school in the United States.
 Applicants will be required to obtain two letters of recommendation from individuals (not family members) that can speak to the applicant's education record and commitment to animal welfare.
 If selected as a finalist, the applicant will be required to supply confirmation of acceptance to a college or university prior The Animal Welfare Institute Scholarship is open to seniors in high school who have demonstrated a commitment to animal welfare through volunteer work and/or advocacy and intend to pursue a career that will ultimately reduce animal suffering.
 Students who are seniors in high school during the application window for this year's application process will be considered and must attend a high school in the United States.
 Applicants will be required to obtain two letters of recommendation from individuals (not family members) that can speak to the applicant's education record and commitment to animal welfare.
-If selected as a finalist, the applicant will be required to supply confirmation of acceptance to a college or university before scholarship distribution.or to scholarship distribution.
+If selected as a finalist, the applicant's education record and commitment to animal welfare.
+If selected as a finalist, the applicant's education record and commitment to animal welfare.
+If selected as a finalist, the applicant will be required to supply confirmation of acceptance to a college or university before scholarship distribution.